 Overview

-His litigation practice covers white-collar defense, international human rights, and US and transnational commercial litigation.
-A Bronze-star combat veteran with a top-secret security clearance, Jason has a strong background in national security and public international law.
-He has successfully represented clients in business transactions and legal matters in the US, Europe, the Middle East, Asia, Africa, and the Americas.
+His litigation practice covers white-collar defense, international human rights, challenges to administrative agencies under the Administrative Procedure Act, and US and transnational commercial litigation.
+He has successfully represented clients in business transactions and disputes in the US, Europe, the Middle East, Asia, Africa, and the Americas.

-Jason’ extensive criminal and appellate experience, includes high-profile cases such as the 9/11 terrorism case in Guantánamo Bay, the Dewey & LeBoeuf trial, and federal and Supreme Court appeals in securities and financial fraud, 2nd Amendment, and IRS whistleblower cases.
-A former clerk at the US District Court for the Eastern District of Virginia (the “Rocket Docket”), his practice includes economic sanctions disputes, the IRS Whistleblower Program, civil RICO, civil forfeiture, the Foreign Corrupt Practices Act, the Foreign Sovereign Immunities Act, the EB-5 Immigrant Investor Program, the Freedom of Information Act, and the Classified Information Protection Act.
+Jason's extensive criminal trial and appellate experience includes high-profile cases such as the 9/11 terrorism case in Guantánamo Bay, the Dewey & LeBoeuf trial, and federal and Supreme Court appeals in securities and financial fraud, 2nd Amendment, and IRS whistleblower cases.

 He earned an advanced law degree in international human rights law from the University of Oxford and has published and presented on public international law, economics sanctions, and national security law worldwide.
 Jason has represented victims of war crimes, crimes against humanity, and terrorism in cases related to armed conflicts and provided expert testimony before the US Congress on economic sanctions.